uwspstar/Side-Projects/Data-Structure/JS/readme.md

 - new Date

 ### Keyed collections: Maps, Sets, WeakMaps, WeakSets
+- When to Use Map instead of Plain JavaScript Object https://dmitripavlutin.com/maps-vs-plain-objects-javascript/
+- The Map object holds key-value pairs and remembers the original insertion order of the keys.
+Any value (both objects and primitive values) may be used as either a key or a value.

 ### HOW DO YOU IMPROVE?
 - Devise a plan for solving problems